18F/ada-sandbox/pages/page.md

 <details>
     <summary>More about the difference between emotional support animals and service animals</summary>
-      The ADA makes a distinction between psychiatric service animals and emotional support animals.
-If the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a service animal.
-However, if the dog's mere presence provides comfort, that would not be considered a service animal under the ADA.
+      The ADA makes a distinction between service animals and emotional support animals.
+If the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, the dog is a service animal.
+If the dog's mere presence provides comfort, it is not a service animal under the ADA.
 </details>

 ## Examples of service animal tasks